LBCrion/sfwbar/doc/sfwbar.rst

 sort [true|false]
   setting of whether taskbar items should be sorted.
 If the items are not sorted, user can sort them manually via drag-and-drop mechanism.
+  Items are sorted by default, set this to false to enable drag-and-drop.

 rows
   a number of rows in a taskbar.